 Jean Cocteau wrote the play The Human Voice (La Voix Humaine) in 1928, and it premiered in 1930.
 Since then, it has been performed in numerous iterations.
 Anna Magnani’s rendition in Rossellini’s L’Amore (1948) and Ingrid Bergman’s in 1965 are famous examples.
-Recently, there have been several adaptations, including one with Rosamund Pike in 2018, directed by Patrick Kennedy.
+Recently, several adaptations have been made, including one with Rosamund Pike in 2018, directed by Patrick Kennedy.
 A Canadian production surfaced in 2019.

 In 1958, Francis Poulenc turned the play into a highly successful opera.
 Initially written for Denise Duval, one of the strongest performances of the piece was by Swedish soprano Elisabeth Söderström in 1974.
 Last year, Pedro Almodóvar’s version was screened at the Venice Film Festival with Tilda Swinton portraying the abandoned woman talking on the phone with her former lover.